 Living a Balanced Life with Lupus

-A lupus diagnosis can leave you reeling.
+diagnosis can leave you reeling.
 Initially, it may be a relief to have a name for the fatigue and pain you have, but what now?
 Chronic diseases need a lifetime of care.

 It will impact not only your health but your lifestyle as well.
 Lupus can create physical changes, mental health challenges, and affect your personal relationships.
 It may be frustrating to feel limits and setbacks, but know that there is a lot you can do to manage lupus.

 Lupus is a disease marked by periods of remission with no symptoms, offset by periods of symptom flare-ups.
 A flare-up is an unwelcome and often frustrating event.
 Symptoms will vary from person to person.
 But for each individual, the flare-ups may be similar each time.
 They may include:

 - Loss of appetite, recurring abdominal pain, nausea or vomiting